FawazSapa/FawazSapa/README.md

 ### Want to be Friends?

-If you're passionate about AI as much as Iam or want to join me to help AI takeover humanity, I'd love to connect!
+If you're passionate about AI as much as I'm or want to join me to help AI takeover humanity, I'd love to connect!
 Feel free to reach out to me on [LinkedIn](http://linkedin.com/in/fawazsapa) for a chat.Together, we can turn ideas into reality and make a meaningful difference in the world of software. 🌟